Wo0kie3/Simulation-of-the-plane-boarding-strategies/README.md

 ### viz.py
 File "*viz.py*" consists of elements required for correct visualization of our model.
-To launch it, ensure that all that all files mentioned in this document are located in the same document and execute:
+To launch it, ensure that all that all files mentioned in this document are located in the same dictionary and execute:

 >python3  -m  viz.py